-Background on Iowa Proficiency
+Background on Proficiency in Iowa

 The Iowa Statewide Assessment of Student Progress (ISASP) replaced the former Iowa Assessments, with students taking the new tests for the first time in spring 2019.
 English Language Arts and Math tests were given to students in grades 3 through 11, while Science tests were given in grades 5, 8 and 10.
 Due to the implementation and scoring process for this new assessment, we are just now receiving results from the test administered in March/April 2019 (approximately 7 months ago).